ViltersJ/Devasc_Skills_Jaimy_vilters/README.md

 #### Task preparation and implementation.

-Schrijf een send show commands to multiple devices
+Schrijf een send show commands to multiple devices.

-Schrijf een send configuration commands to multiple devices
+Schrijf een send configuration commands to multiple devices.

-Schrijf een run show commands and save the output
+Schrijf een run show commands and save the output.

-Schrijf een backup the device configurations
+Schrijf een backup the device configurations.

-Schrijf een configure a subset of Interfaces
+Schrijf een configure a subset of Interfaces.

-Schrijf een send device configuration using an external file
+Schrijf een send device configuration using an external file.

-Schrijf een connect using a Python Dictionary
+Schrijf een connect using a Python Dictionary.

-Schrijf een execute a script with a Function or classes
+Schrijf een execute a script with a Function or classes.

-Schrijf een execute a script with a statements (if, ifelse, else)
+Schrijf een execute a script with a statements (if, ifelse, else).

 #### Task Troubleshooting.

-Er was een probleem met authenticatie;
+Er was een probleem met authenticatie.
 Hier is er voor elk script een nieuwe module gedownload genaamd getpass.

 #### Task Verification.